Language selection

 • (3) If the change deals with information shown on the registration certificate, the registered dealer shall include the original certificate with the notice given under subsection (1).

-• (4) Subject to paragraphs 67(1)(e) and (f), if the requirements of subsections (1) to (3) are met, the Minister shall amend the registration certificate accordingly.
+• (4) Subject to section 67, if the requirements of subsections (1) to (3) are met, the Minister shall amend the registration certificate accordingly and may add any condition necessary to

 • (5) If the change deals with the designation of a replacement for the senior person in charge, the registered dealer shall